MichalOpoka/ecfr/cfr/title-49-Transportation/subtitle-B-Other-Regulations-Relating-Transportation/chapter-I-Pipeline-Hazardous-Materials-Safety-Administration-Department-Transportation/subchapter-C-Hazardous-Materials-Regulations/part-179-Specifications-Tank-Cars/subpart-F-Specification-Cryogenic-Liquid-Tank-Car-Tanks-Seamless-Steel-Tanks-Classes-DOT113-107A/section-179.400-5.md

 ##### § 179.400-5 Materials. #####

-Link to an amendment published at 85 FR 45030, July 24, 2020.

-(a) Stainless steel of ASTM A 240/A 240M (IBR, see § 171.7 of this subchapter), Type 304 or 304L must be used for the inner tank and its appurtenances, as specified in AAR Specifications for Tank Cars, appendix M (IBR, see § 171.7 of this subchapter), and must be -
+(a) Stainless steel of ASTM A 240/A 240M (IBR, see § 171.7 of this subchapter), Type 304 or 304L must be used for the inner tank and its appurtenances, as specified in AAR Specifications for Tank Cars, appendix M (IBR, see § 171.7 of this subchapter), and must be—

 (1) In the annealed condition prior to fabrication, forming and fusion welding;